Helping in the midst of medical crisis

 Houses for Healing

-Houses for Healing seeks to partner with local congregations, businesses and individuals in the Abilene area desiring to participate in local missions and who will engage with patients staying in the House for Healing by caring for those patients in concert with the care the patient is receiving by adopting this individual and caregiver throughout the duration of their stay.
+Houses for Healing seeks to partner with local congregations, businesses and individuals who desire to participate in local missions and outreach.
+These partners should be willing to engage with patients and family members staying in the House for Healing by providing food, friendship, transportation, prayer etc. through the duration of their stay.

 • Prayer – Praying for people who are facing a potentially fatal diagnosis need prayer and encouragement.
 Fear of the unknown and fear of the struggle are often mountainous obstacles in the lives of these people and they need the Body of Christ to encourage them and stand with them during the struggle.
 Additionally, the physical effects of intense treatments weigh on a person’s ability and even their will to fight for their life.
 Prayer moves the hand of GOD and encourages people.